-Igniting Adolscent Girls and Young Women’s Green Futures
+Igniting Adolescent Girls & Young Women’s Green Futures

-FLCI is a youth-led ecofeminst organisation working at the intersection of climate and gender justice.
+FLCI is a youth-led ecofeminist organisation working at the intersection of climate and gender justice.
 We’re driven to create safe spaces for AGYW to learn about climate change and disaster preparedness.
 We build girls and young women’s climate literacy, leadership and confidence.
-Creating a platform to ampfliy their voices and agency in the face of climate change.
+Creating a platform to amplify their voices and agency in the face of climate change.

 What We Do